 State Aid to Native Americans.
-Enrolled members of New York state tribes and their children who are attending, or planning to attend, college are eligible.
-You must attend a college in New York State and be a resident of New York State.
+Enrolled members of a New York State tribe and their children who are attending, or planning to attend a college in New York State and are New York State Residents, are eligible.

-Applications must be postmarked by July 15 for the fall 2014 semester, Dec.
-31 for the spring 2015 semester, and May 20 for the summer 2015 session.
-Specific eligibility criteria and applications can be obtained by writing to: Native American Education Unit, New York State Education Department, Education Building Annex, Room 478, Albany, NY 12234
+Applications must be postmarked by July 15th for the fall semester, December 31st for the spring semester, and May 20th for the summer session.
+Specific eligibility criteria and applications can be found at the New York state Education Department, Native American Education Unit.